 All governors are encouraged to visit the school during the working day if they can, but we do not interfere in the day-to-day teaching or running of the school: We are not expected to take detailed decisions about the day-to-day management of the school, we leave that to the professionals!

-Governor details and Pecuniary Interests
+Governor details and Register of Pecuniary & Business Interests

 The document below gives clear information about each member of the governing body, including their full name, date of appointment, term of office, date they stepped down (if applicable), type of role, it also contains notes on relevant business and financial interests including: governance roles in other educational institutions, details of any material interest arising from relationships between governors or relationships between governors and school staff (including spouses, partners and close relatives)